webim/webim-client-sdk-ios/Documentation/Index.md

 <h3 id ="update-widget-status">updateWidgetStatus(data:) method</h3>

+Attention: this method can't be used as is.
+It requires that client server to support this mechanism!
 Update widget status.
-The change is displayed by the operator..
+The change is displayed by the operator.
 `data` parameter – JSON string with new widget status.
 Can throw errors of [AccessError](#access-error) type.